Gary Bennett (footballer, born 1963): Tranmere Rovers

 Bennett was transferred for £300,000 by Wrexham manager Brian Flynn to Tranmere Rovers in the summer of 1995.

+Preston North End

+Bennett spent just a year at Preston for the 1996-97 season but is remembered fondly due to scoring the first and third goals in a riotous match against fierce rivals Blackpool.
+Over 14,000 fans were there to witness a master performance from Bennett.

 Return to Chester

 Bennett moved back to Chester in the summer of 1997 for £50,000, registering 12 goals by early November in his first season back.
 He failed to add any more during the season and would manage just one more (the winner at his former club Southend in August 1998) before injury forced him to retire from the game in August 1999.

-Post playing career
+Post-playing career

 In July 2014, he was a participant on the television series Come Dine with Me alongside his wife Linda.
-Gary has appeared at many legends dinners at Wrexham AFC in recent years.
-This role is where a Wrexham AFC legend accommodates VIP guest to dinner at their home matches.

-He also plays as a pianist for the band the unspecials that regularly headline skemfest.